-23. The contract of international carriage of goods by rail becomes a consensual contract, with the consignment note being only a documentary proof, after the example of the CMR consignment note.
-The contract will be concluded with the rail transport under-taking, as the carrier, irrespective of the railway infrastructure used.
-Moreover, the consignment note is also a customs document within the framework of the Community/Common Dispatch/Transit Procedure (EC / EFTA) (see No. 7 of the remarks relating to Article 6).
+23. The future contract of international carriage of goods by rail is a consensual contract, with the consignment note being only a documentary proof, after the example of the CMR consignment note.
+The contract is concluded with the railway, as the carrier, irrespective of the railway infrastructureused.
+Moreover, the consignment note is also a customs document within the framework of the Community/Common Dispatch/Transit Procedure (EC EFTA) (see No. 7 of the remarks relating to Article 6).